sFrans21/ii2100_all-about-me/uts-1-all-about-me.md

 ---
 layout: default
 title: UTS-1 All About Me
-nav_order: 2
+nav_order: 2 # PENTING: Untuk menentukan urutan di sidebar
 ---

 # UTS-1 All About Me

-Ini adalah konten untuk UTS-1.